 A nociceptor is a sensory receptor that reacts to potentially damaging stimuli by sending nerve signals to the spinal cord and brain.
 This process, called nociception, usually causes the perception of pain.

-In this experiment, neural activity was recorded from single cells in the trigeminal ganglion following the application of stimuli to the head of the fish.
+In one experiment, neural activity was recorded from single cells in the face following the application of stimuli to the head of the fish.
 Stimulation was: